voidstrap/Voidstrap/README.md

   No. Voidstrap is fully open-source, meaning anyone can inspect the code.
   If your antivirus flags it, it is most likely a false positive due to how launchers interact with Roblox processes and updates.

-  You can verify the source code yourself at:
+  You can verify the source code yourself at: https://github.com/voidstrap/Voidstrap or just scroll up dummy <!-- hada add this -->
-  https://github.com/voidstrap/Voidstrap
 </details>

 <!-- Removed build will prob show how to do that in a later date im lazy for rn -->